FatemeBameri/subset-selection-algorithms/README.md

 # subset-selection-algorithms

-This repository provides implementations of **subset selection algorithms** based on **Determinantal Point Processes (DPPs), CLARANS Sampler, Coverage-Centric Coreset Sampler, K-Medoids Sampler, Minimum Redundancy Constraint sampler**.
+This repository provides implementations of **subset selection algorithms** based on **Determinantal Point Processes, CLARANS Sampler, Coverage-Centric Coreset Sampler, K-Medoids Sampler, Minimum Redundancy Constraint sampler**.
 These methods are useful for selecting diverse and representative subsets of data, especially in machine learning and AI applications.

 ---